-These long drawings, all on the reverse side of rolls of wall paper, are virtually unsellable (who can afford a 5m long drawing and has the room to display it?) and as such wonderfully liberating for the maker without the pressure to perform.
+These long drawings, all on the reverse side of rolls of wall paper, are virtually unsalable and as such wonderfully liberating for the maker without the pressure to perform.

 The freedom as it were, of having no one looking over your shoulder.

 Clicking on the image will open it on a black background where at the bottom right corner shows “view full size” – in blue when hovering over it.
-This will open a new window where you can scroll the full length of these paper strips to appreciate detail.
+This will open a new window where you can enlarge with Ctrl+ and scroll the full length of these paper strips to appreciate detail.

 (SUB-)URBAN PLANNING TOWARDS RE-ASSEMBLY OF SELF – 4.6 METERS